sidduganeshsid/JAVAstackRepo/A1JAVAlang/notes/readme.md

 ![alt text](image-18.png)

 {
-Application class loader loads the classes (our classess) whatever we are using in our program
+3)Application class loader loads the classes (our classess) whatever we are using in our program

-bootstrap class loader loads the classes which are present in the rt.jar file

-extension class loader loads the classes which are present in the ext folder }
+below boths loads the runtime required classes for the JVM 1)bootstrap class loader loads the classes which are present in the rt.jar file (jre>lib (rt.jar) >ext dir ) 2)extension class loader loads the classes which are present in the ext folder }
+whichever class is loaded then its object is created inside the heap area (methods are loaded inside the loading area)= Reflection API

 {
-Linking is the process of combining the code of the class with the code of the other classes verify checks the byte code is valid or not (secure) prepare allocates the memory for the static variables and initializes the default values resolve replaces the symbolic references with the direct references (actual linking of the code happens here) }
+Linking is the process of combining the code of the class with the code of the other classes 1)VERIFY checks the byte code is valid or not (secure) (byte code is perfect byte code or not)(if problem or different pattern or secure of not)
+2)PREPARE allocates the memory for the static variables and initializes the default values 3)RESOLVE replaces the symbolic references with the direct references (actual linking of the code happens here) }

 {